Infineon/mbed-os-example-emwin-oled/README.md

 ### Operation

-Once the project is compiled and the board is progra	mmed, reset the board.
+Once the project is compiled and the board is programmed, reset the board.

 - Startup screen with Cypress logo is displayed on the OLED display for 3 seconds.
 - After 3 seconds, another screen appears with instructions to press SW2 to scroll through the display pages.